Last Updated on

-If you have an itchy baby or an itchy toddler, I don’t need to tell you how impossible of a task it seems to be able to prevent them from scratching their skin.
+If you have an itchy baby or toddler, I don’t need to tell you how impossible of a task it seems to be able to prevent them from scratching their skin when it flares up.
 Our innocent little ones turn into these Houdinis that can wiggle and squirm in just the right unbelievable way to reach that pesky itchy spot.
-And they are relentless in scratching their itchy skin.
+Eczema in toddlers and babies is so hard to manage because it’s nearly impossible to prevent them from scratching their skin.
 They will scratch until it hurts and it bleeds because that is the only way they know to make the itching stop.
 Not only does this intense scratching cause bleeding, but it makes the eczema worse, more inflamed, and many times can create an infection.
 Obviously, that’s the last thing we want.
-So, in addition to eczema treatments for babies, just how can you prevent your itchy little one from scratching their itchy skin?
-Here are a few things you can try:
+So, in addition to eczema treatments for babies and toddlers, just how can you prevent your itchy little one from scratching their itchy skin?
+Here are a few natural eczema treatments you can try:

 Please keep in mind…..

-While scratch mittens and protective clothing is great for preventing your children from further damaging their skin, it’s important to look at why their skin may be itchy in the first place.
+While these natural eczema treatments can help soothe your children from further damaging their skin, it’s important to look at why their skin may be itchy in the first place.
 What’s causing their skin to itch?
 Yes, they likely have eczema or another form of dermatitis, but why?
 Could they be eating something that may be irritating their skin?
 It would be helpful to consider an elimination diet then.
 Could they have leaky gut?
-If you’re looking to help heal your child’s eczema from within, then I’d recommend reading the Eczema Cure by Holistic Squid’s Emily Bartlett, an acupuncturist with a focus on holistic pediatric, fertility and pregnancy treatments.
+If you’re looking to help heal your child’s eczema from within, then I’d recommend reading the Eczema Cure by Holistic Squid’s Emily Bartlett, an acupuncturist with a focus on holistic pediatrics, fertility and pregnancy treatments.
 The book has some great ideas for things to try and features a few easy recipes to promote skin health.
-It’s definitely worth a read.
+It’s definitely worth a read for getting relief for eczema in toddlers and babies..

-Do you have an effective way to prevent your baby or toddler from scratching?
+Do you have an effective way to heal your baby or toddler’s itchy skin?
 What are your favorite remedies for eczema?